akolotov/cursor-notepads/02-PR-batches-for-datahash/README.md

 The dialog started with:

 > Take a look at @PR-batches-for-datahash  and @arbitrum.md .
 Consider are listed to be updated in the notepad: @arbitrum_controller.ex and @api.ex .
 Take into consideration related modules @arbitrum_view.ex , @l1_batch.ex , @da_multi_purpose_record.ex , @batch_to_da_blob.ex and @api_router.ex .
+>
 > Do you think that steps described in "Changes in the reader functionality" and "Changes in the controller" will be enough to implement "Proposed solution"?
+>
 > Think step by step and provide your view on this.
 Don't implement any changes yet.

 The consequent messages:

 > Thanks for recommendation, let's omit them so far.
 Let's implement the step 1 from "Changes in the reader functionality"

-After the previous step I updated the step 1 in the notepad to insert the new function name.
+After the previous prompt the step 1 in the notepad was updated to insert the new function name.

 > Let's implement the step 2 from "Changes in the reader functionality"

-After the previous step I updated the step 2 in the notepad to insert the new function name.
+After the previous prompt the step 2 in the notepad was updated to insert the new function name.

 > Let's implement the step 3 from "Changes in the reader functionality"